Eel

-Eels are ray-finned fish belonging to the order Anguilliformes (/æŋˈɡwɪlᵻfɔːrmiːz/), which consists of eight suborders, 19 families, 111 genera, and about 800 species.
+Eels are ray-finned fish belonging to the order Anguilliformes (/æŋˈɡwɪlᵻfɔːrmiːz/), which consists of eight suborders, 20 families, 164 genera, and about 1000 species.
 Eels undergo considerable development from the early larval stage to the eventual adult stage and are usually predators.

-The term "eel" is also used for some other eel-shaped fish, such as electric eels (genus Electrophorus), spiny eels (family Mastacembelidae), swamp eels (family Synbranchidae), and deep-sea spiny eels (family Notacanthidae).
-However, these other clades evolved their eel-like shapes independently from the true eels.
-Eels live both in salt and fresh water, and some species are catadromous.
+The term "eel" is also used for some other eel-shaped fish, such as electric eels (genus Electrophorus), swamp eels (order Synbranchiformes), and deep-sea spiny eels (family Notacanthidae).
+However, these other clades, with the exception of deep-sea spiny eels, whose order Notacanthiformes is the sister clade to true eels, evolved their eel-like shapes independently from the true eels.
+As a main rule, most eels are marine.
+Exceptions are the catadromous genus Anguilla and the freshwater moray, which spend most of their life in freshwater, the anadromous rice-paddy eel, which spawns in freshwater, and the freshwater snake eel Stictorhinus.

 Description

 Eels are elongated fish, ranging in length from 5 cm in the one-jawed eel (Monognathus ahlstromi) to 4 m in the slender giant moray.
 Adults range in weight from 30 g to well over 25 kg.
 They possess no pelvic fins, and many species also lack pectoral fins.
 The dorsal and anal fins are fused with the caudal fin, forming a single ribbon running along much of the length of the animal.
 Eels swim by generating waves that travel the length of their bodies.
 They can swim backward by reversing the direction of the wave.

 Most eels live in the shallow waters of the ocean and burrow into sand, mud, or amongst rocks.
 Most eel species are nocturnal, and thus are rarely seen.
-Sometimes, they are seen living together in holes or "eel pits."
+Sometimes, they are seen living together in holes or "eel pits".
 Some eels also live in deeper water on the continental shelves and over the slopes deep as 4000 m.
 Only members of the Anguilla regularly inhabit fresh water, but they, too, return to the sea to breed.

 The heaviest true eel is the European conger.
 The maximum size of this species has been reported as reaching a length of 3 m and a weight of 110 kg.
 Other eels are longer, but do not weigh as much, such as the slender giant moray, which reaches 4 m.

-Lifecycle
+Life cycle

 Eels begin life as flat and transparent larvae, called leptocephali.
 Eel larvae drift in the sea's surface waters, feeding on marine snow, small particles that float in the water.
 Eel larvae then metamorphose into glass eels and become elvers before finally seeking out their juvenile and adult habitats.
-Many eels remain in the sea throughout their lives, but freshwater elvers of eels in the family Anguillidae travel upstream and are forced to climb up obstructions, such as weirs, dam walls, and natural waterfalls.
+Some individuals of anguillid elvers remains in brackish and marine areas close to coastlines, but most of them enter freshwater where they travel upstream and are forced to climb up obstructions, such as weirs, dam walls, and natural waterfalls.

-Lady Colin Campbell found that the eel fisheries at Ballisodare were greatly improved by the hanging of loosely plaited grass ladders over barriers, enabling elvers to ascend more easily.
+Gertrude Elizabeth Blood found that the eel fisheries at Ballisodare were greatly improved by the hanging of loosely plaited grass ladders over barriers, enabling elvers to ascend more easily.